simon-ritchie/apysc/docstring_markdowns/apysc/_event/mouse_up_interface.md

 - `handler`: _Handler
   - Callable that would be called when mouse-up on this instance.
 - `options`: dict or None, default None
-  - Optional arguments dictionary to be passed to a handler
+  - Optional arguments dictionary to be passed to a handler.

 <hr>